PCrnjak/Spectral-Micro-BLDC-controller/README.md

 Spectral Micro is a brushless motor controller designed to offer affordable and capable hardware, complemented by open-source software.
 * It supports multiple firmware options and integrates a 14-bit magnetic encoder, inline current sensing, CAN and UART data interface, and provides support for position, velocity, torque, and impedance control.
-* It is everything you need for developing high-performance robotic solutions is included.
+* Everything you need for developing high-performance robotic solutions is included.
 * It is ideal for gimbal motors, quadrupeds, robotic arms, and grippers.
 Check the list of tested motors here!

 # Where to buy?